fau-masters-collected-works-cgarbin/chexpert_explorer/setup.md

 # Preparing to use the tools

-Before using the preprocessor and the visualizer for the first time you need to:
+Before using the preprocessor and the visualizer for the first time you need to perform these steps, described in the following sections.

-1. Download the dataset
+- Download the dataset
-1. Prepare the Python environment
+- Prepare the Python environment

-Follow the directions in the next sections to put that in place.
-They have to be done only once.

 ## Download the dataset